Note: Between 22.2. (afternoon) and 27.2. we will not process any orders due to holidays!

 More details can be found here: https://github.com/dbrgn/ic880a-backplane

-Note: In most cases, PCBs with sensors have red soldermask, and PCBs without sensors have white soldermask.
+Note: In most cases, PCBs with sensors have red soldermask, and PCBs without sensors have blue soldermask.
 In case we run out of PCBs of the “right” color, we may als use the other color though.

 - You can find the schematics here.

 - The step-down regulator can be adjusted with a small screwdriver.
 If you buy the board pre-assembled, the regulator should be preconfigured to about 5.1-5.2V, but checking with a multimeter won’t hurt.
 Otherwise, adjust it to ~5.1V BEFORE SOLDERING IT TO THE BOARD and use a multimeter to verify the output voltage.